Cleistocactus variispinus: Description

 Cleistocactus variispinus grows as a shrubby plant with multiple upright stems that branch from the base to the middle.
-The stems reach heights of 0.5 to 1 meters and have diameters of 3 to 5 centimeters.
+The stems reach heights of 0.5 to 1 meters and have diameters of 3 to 5 cm.
 They feature 14 to 18 ribs that are not clearly defined.
-The white areoles are spaced 3–4mm apart along these ribs.
-The plant has 30 to 40 straight, needle-like spines that are pale yellow, golden yellow, or brownish-yellow, and measure 1 to 4 centimeters in length.
+The white areoles are spaced 3–4 mm apart along these ribs.
+The plant has 30 to 40 straight, needle-like spines that are pale yellow, golden yellow, or brownish-yellow, and measure 1 to 4 cm in length.
 One or two spines are often significantly longer.
 It is difficult to distinguish between central and marginal spines.
 Flowering areoles are often covered with unusual, bristle-like spines.

-The flowers are red–orange, straight and tend to spread more or less horizontally, measuring 3.5 to 4.8 centimeters long and 6–8 mm wide.
+The flowers are red–orange, straight and tend to spread more or less horizontally, measuring 3.5 to 4.8 cm long and 6–8 mm wide.
 The flower tube is carmine to orange-red and is covered with numerous white flecks.
 The upright tepals are whitish with pale green tips.
-The spherical fruits are violet-red and can reach diameters of 1.5 to 2 centimeters.
+The spherical fruits are violet-red and can reach diameters of 1.5 to 2 cm.

 Distribution

-This species is native to the Bolivian department of La Paz, between 3000 to 3600 meters above sea level.
+This species is native to the Bolivian department of La Paz, between 3000 and 3600 meters above sea level.